obfusk/apksigcopier/README.md

 # apksigcopier

-## copy/extract/patch apk signatures & compare apks
+## copy/extract/patch android apk signatures & compare apks

-`apksigcopier` is a tool for copying APK signatures from a signed APK to an unsigned one (in order to verify reproducible builds).
+`apksigcopier` is a tool for copying android APK signatures from a signed APK to an unsigned one (in order to verify [reproducible builds](https://f-droid.org/docs/Reproducible_Builds/)).
 It can also be used to compare two APKs with different signatures.
 Its command-line tool offers four operations:

 * copy signatures directly from a signed to an unsigned APK